Scheme Details

 What are the benefits of the CIBSE ECV Scheme?

-• Developed with CIBSE and administered by CIBSE certification, a wholly owned CIBSE subsidiary
+• Scheme administered by CIBSE Certification, a wholly owned CIBSE subsidiary

-• Service provided by a Certification Body accredited and approved to deliver services across the built environment
+• 3rd party assurance of data by a Certification Body accredited and approved for services to the built environment

 • Useful basis for end users to compare and select products

-• Costs very competitive in comparison to EPD’s
+• Costs are very competitive in comparison to EPD’s

 What are embodied carbon emissions?